tecolicom/Text-ANSI-Fold/README.md

-Since the overhead of ANSI escape sequence handling is not significant when the data does not include them, this module can be used for normal text processing with little penalty.
+Since the overhead of ANSI escape sequence handling is not significant when the data does not include them, this module can be used for normal text processing with small penalty.

 Use exported **ansi\_fold** function to fold original text, with number of visual columns you want to cut off the text.